w3c/wai-tutorials/source/aria-concepts/5-purpose.html.erb.md

 ---
-title: What ARIA Does and Does Not Do for a Custom Component
+title: Purpose and Limits: How to Implement with Understanding of What ARIA Does and Does NOT Do
 nav_title: Purpose and Limits
 order: 5
 status: editors-draft